 What: Artisan pickles and bloody mary mix

 The Lowdown: The Real Dill was founded here in Denver in 2012 by Tyler DuBois of Denver and Justin Park from Maryland.
 The pair and their small production team make a big variety of pickles and bloody mary mix all made 100 percent from scratch in their Denver facility.
-Popular year-round products include Caraway Garlic Dills, Habanero Horseradish Dills, Jalapeno Honey Dills, Spicy Carribean Dills and 32–ounce and 64-ounce Bloody Mary Mix.
+Some of their popular year-round products include Caraway Garlic Dills, Habanero Horseradish Dills, Jalapeno Honey Dills, Spicy Carribean Dills and 32-ounce and 64-ounce Bloody Mary Mix.
 There are also limited/seasonal products like the Green Chile Hot Sauce which will available this fall and winter.
-Most items are vegan and gluten-free — descriptions and ingredients can be found on the website.
+Most items are vegan and gluten-free — descriptions and ingredients can be found on the Real Dill’s website.

 Store Locations: Argonaut Wine & Liquors 760 E. Colfax Ave., Denver; Baker Wine & Spirits 440 Broadway, Denver; Choice Market 1770 Broadway, Denver; Cured 1825 Pearl St. Ste.
 B, Boulder; Marczyk Fine Foods 770 E. 17th Ave., Denver; Natural Grocers – Denver Colfax 1433 Washington St., Denver; Uptown Wines, Beer & Spirits 1936 Pennsylvania St., Denver.
 Go here for all locations.